bookofproofs/bookofproofs.github.io/_sources/history/20th-century/specht.md

 **Wilhelm Specht** was a German mathematician who in worked group theory and representation theory.

 ### Mathematical Profile (Excerpt):
-* Benno Specht, who was an engineering graduate, and his wife Anna both were born in Berlin into families with long traditions.
-* Wilhelm was the eldest of his parents' three children.
-* The family lived in Rastatt until Wilhelm was nine years old when his father Benno Specht got a job as director of a factory making trucks in Berlin so the family moved to that city.
 * It was in Berlin that Wilhelm attended school.
 * Specht loved both music and mathematics, and he had a real talent for both.
 * One of the reasons that he started his university career in Munich was that his grandparents lived there and Specht was able to board with them.